Package 'RMallow'

 R

-Current cluster modal sequences.
+List of current cluster modal sequences.

 r